ray-project/ray/doc/source/train/overview.rst

 Worker
 ------

-Ray Train distributes model training compute to Ray Workers.
+Ray Train distributes model training compute to individual worker processes across the cluster.
+Each worker is a process that executes the `train_func` on compute resources (e.g., CPU, GPU).
+The number of workers determines the parallelism of the training job, and can be configured through the `ScalingConfig`.

+..
+Ray Train abstracts away the allocation and orchestration of nodes and compute resources for workers.
+..
 The user defines the number of workers in the scaling configuration.
-Each Worker is a Python process that executes the train_func on a GPU or CPU resource.
-Ray Train abstracts away the allocation and orchestration of nodes and compute resources for Workers.
+..
 The number of workers typically equals the aggregate number of GPUs (or CPUs?) you are allocating to the entire training job.

 .. _train-overview-scaling-config:

 Scaling configuration
 ---------------------

-Ray Train scales training based on high level scaling parameters.
-Specify the number of worker processes to distribute the training to, using the :py:class:`~ray.train.ScalingConfig` class.
+The :class:`~ray.train.ScalingConfig` is the mechanism for defining the scale of the training job.
-Two basic parameters scale the training compute resources:
+Two basic parameters scale the worker parallelism and compute resources:

-* `num_workers`: The number of workers to launch for a single distributed training job.
+* `num_workers`: The number of workers to launch for a distributed training job.
-* `use_gpu`: The flag that configures Ray Train to use GPUs or not.
+* `use_gpu`: Whether each worker should use GPUs or CPUs.

 .. code-block:: python